Linus-CS/colorfulcanvas/README.md

 ## Structure

 * Under `/server/main.rs` you find the server sourcefile.
+* Under `/server/certs` a private key and a SSL certificate need to be provided in order run enable a secure connection.

 * `./dev-docker-compose.yml` contains docker-compose configuration for the development server.
 * `./docker-compose.yml` contains docker-compose configuration for the actual server.